United Cannery, Agricultural, Packing, and Allied Workers of America

-The United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) was a labor union formed in 1937 and incorporated large numbers of Mexican, black, Asian, and Anglo food processing workers under its banner.
-The founders envisioned a national decentralized labor organization with power flowing from the bottom up.
+The United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) was a labor union formed in 1937 under the Congress of Industrial Organizations (CIO).
+Established in Denver, Colorado, the union sought to address the concerns of those working in the agricultural industry during the Great Depression.
+Membership consisted of Mexican, black, Asian, and white food processing workers.
+It was one of the first unions to allow women to hold high-ranking positions.
+The intention was to build a national, decentralized labor organization with power flowing from the bottom up.
 Although it was short-lived, the UCAPAWA influenced the lives of many workers and had a major impact for both women and minority workers in the union.

+In 1944, the UCAPAWA changed its name to Food, Tobacco, Agricultural, and Allied Workers (FTA) and moved its headquarters to Philadelphia, Pennsylvania.